 Why you will love this recipe

-- Healthy: This recipe does not have processed oils and sugars.
-By using blended raisins as a natural sweetener, this granola recipe can provide a healthier alternative to store-bought granola which is often high in sugar and unhealthy fats.
+- No sugar: By using blended raisins as a natural sweetener, this granola recipe provides a healthier alternative to store-bought granola.

 - For Vegans: The recipe is suitable for people who follow a plant-based or vegan diet and those who avoid added oils in their diet.
 By using gluten-free oats, this recipe is also gluten-free.